Who is an Equipment Manufacturer?

 - International / Company Standards based on which the equipment should be designed and manufactured.

-- Quantity and type of Vendor Documentation in terms of number of paper / electronic documents
+- Quantity and type of Vendor Documentation in terms of the number of paper / electronic documents

 - Requirements of Spares and consumables during commissioning and operation of the equipment